Pranjal-natani/Afame-Technologies/README.md

 # Afame-Technologies
-A Project of Calculator which is created using HTML,CSS and JavaScript.
+This is a project of Calculator which is created using HTML,CSS and JavaScript.
 It has an interactive interface with buttons and a display screen to show user input and results.